 Many Koreans both young and old enjoy lingering for an hour or two over a café latte, especially on weekend afternoons.
 In the evenings, bigger cafes in Seoul usually sell bottles of beer and cake by the slice.
 Even during the holidays and in the middle of summer, Korean cafes are as crowded as ever.
 Nobody wants to sit outside, so any place with air conditioning is filled to the brim— and so are the patrons’ cups.

 It’s not just their habit of hoarding trash that got me paying attention, either.
 It’s the fact that there they seem to manage to devote equal amounts of time to each type of coffee.
 Though there remains a legacy of tea drinking, coffee reins king in South Korea.
-The people demand their caffeine fix.
+The people demand their caffeine fix, with a special affinity towards pour-over coffees.
 But they also appreciate cheap leisure time in a café, where sodas and juices cost as much as a latte.
 Cell phone stores, banks, and even the dentist have hot water stations & packets of instant Maxim coffee mix.

 History of Korean Coffee Culture